DanielFranco-NEUenergy/Proptblock_Mockup/README.md

 ## Heroku pushing
-Create Heroku dapp realstateverse-descentralized-mockup in the Heroku platform.
+Create Heroku dapp pblock-descentralized in the Heroku platform.

 Install Heroku CLI

-Run the following commands
+Configure buildpacks in the Heroku web:

 `heroku buildpacks:set heroku/nodejs` ---> To install a Buildpack URL set